How to calculate your CPP retirement pension

-Related article: The Child Reading Drop Out Provision
+Related article: The Child Rearing Drop Out Provision

 If you are eligible for the CRP, you can drop out any period of time that your children were under the age of 7 and where your APE was less than your average APE.
 The CRP is done first and then the general dropout is applied.

 The general dropout, for which everyone is eligible, drops out a percentage of the lowest remaining earnings in your contributory period.
-The general dropout percentage was 15% before 2012, has been 16% since 2012, and will be 17% starting in 2014.
+The general dropout percentage was 15% before 2012, was 16% for 2012 and 2013, and is 17% since 2014.

-Example 1: As mentioned in Step 1, for someone reaching age 65 in 2013, the contributory period would be 47 years or 564 months.
+Example 1: As mentioned in Step 1, for someone reaching age 65 in 2013 or later, the contributory period would be 47 years or 564 months.
 If they never received CPP disability and weren’t eligible for the CRP, they would use the general dropout to remove the lowest 96 months of APE (564 x 17% = 95.88, rounded up to 96).

 Example 2: If the same person from Example 1 was eligible for the CRP for two children born three years apart, that person could drop out up to 10 of those years (or 120 months) under the CRP, plus a further 76 months ((564 – 120) x 17% = 75.48, always rounded up to 76) under the general dropout.